Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 The most notable trend in the maritime industry is the increased resort by shipowners to the US bankruptcy courts, whether pursuant to:

 - Chapter 11 (eg, TMT Group, an international shipping company with relatively few contacts in the United States, or International Shipholding Corporation, a domestic corporation with a predominantly US flag fleet); or

-- a Chapter 15 proceeding in aid of a foreign main proceeding (eg, Hanjin Shipping).
+- a Chapter 15 proceeding in aid of a foreign main proceeding (eg, Hanjin Shipping and Ocean Rig).